JohanDegraeve/xdripswift/fastlane/testflight.md

 * [LoopDocs: Browser Overview](https://loopkit.github.io/loopdocs/browser/bb-overview/)
 * [LoopDocs: Errors with Browser](https://loopkit.github.io/loopdocs/browser/bb-errors/)

 Note that installing with TestFlight, (in the US), requires the Apple ID account holder to be 13 years or older.
-For younger users, an adult must log into Media & Purchase on the child's phone to install Loop.
+For younger users, an adult must log into Media & Purchase on the child's phone to install xDrip4iOS.
 More details on this can be found in [LoopDocs](https://loopkit.github.io/loopdocs/browser/phone-install/#testflight-for-a-child).

 If you build multiple apps, it is strongly recommended that you configure a free *GitHub* organization and do all your building in the organization.
 This means you enter items one time for the organization (6 SECRETS required to build and 1 VARIABLE required to automatically update your certificates annually).
 Otherwise, those 6 SECRETS must be entered for every repository.
 Please refer to [LoopDocs: Create a *GitHub* Organization](https://loopkit.github.io/loopdocs/browser/secrets/#create-a-free-github-organization).